qupath/qupath-docs/docs/concepts/processing_and_analysis.md

 This knowledge isn't represented in terms of pixels, and might rather be a table.

 :::{figure} images/image_analysis.png
-:align: center
-:width: 90%
+:class: full-image

-Example of image analysis, where image processing helps along the way.
+Example of image analysis, where image processing helps along the way
 :::

 ## Where QuPath fits in